A powerful personality behind the Germania Judaica

 Heinrich Böll

 Cologne writer and Nobel Prize winner for literature Heinrich Böll (1917–1985) was one of the founders of the Germania Judaica.
-From 1947 onwards, his works analysed the Nazi regime, his time as a soldier in the Wehrmacht during the Second World War, the post-war period, and the young Federal Republic.
-He was concerned about the lack of Germany’s dealing with the Nazi era and the growing public display of anti-Semitism.
-In addition to promoting an understanding of Judaism, he was committed to interfaith dialogue and was involved in the founding of the Cologne Society for Christian-Jewish Cooperation.
+From 1947 onwards, his works analysed the Nazi regime, his time as a soldier in the Wehrmacht during the Second World War, the post-war period, and the young Federal Republic of Germany.
+He was very concerned about the lack of Germany’s dealing with the Nazi era, the latent anti-Semitism and the growing public display of it.
+Heinrich Böll was also involved in the founding of the Cologne Society for Christian-Jewish Cooperation in 1958.

 In an interview with Hartwig Schmidt, Heinrich Böll talks about the tasks and objectives of Cologne’s Germania Judaica library.
 It was broadcast on 25 October 1960.